Huawei Ascend P6

 Huawei Ascend P6 (also known as the Huawei P6) is a high-end smartphone, manufactured by Chinese technology manufacturer, Huawei Technologies, which was introduced in March 2013 and released in June 2013.

 Overview

 Huawei's flagship model features an aluminum body with a brushed texture on the rear.
 The Ascend P6 is available in white, black and pink colors.
-It also features a silver metallic stripe on the sides similar to the Apple iPhone 4.
+It also features a silver metallic stripe on the sides similar to the Apple IPhone 4.
 The charger slot is located on the upper side.
 The power button and the 3.5mm jack are on the right side, along with the SD card and SIM slot.
 The headphone jack is on the left.
-The Ascend P6 features a protective Corning Gorilla Glass layer along with a 720p IPS-LCD Display.
+The Ascend P6 features a protective Corning Gorilla Glass layer along with a 720p IPS-LCD.
 It features an 8 MP rear camera and a 5 MP front camera, and is powered by a Hisilicon K3V2 (Quad-Core 1.5 GHz) processor with 2GB RAM.

 Software

 The Ascend P6 ships with Android 4.2.2 with Huawei's Emotion UI 1.6.
+It is upgradable to Android 4.4 "KitKat" with Huawei's Emotion UI 3.0.